Frequently asked questions

 How can Psychotherapy Matters help me?

 We provide free access to a list of therapists and mental health professionals in Ontario.
-Search to find current listings of local therapists or access our Blog for more information on mental health issues and different types of therapy.
-We also have therapists with access to the Psychotherapy Matters Virtual Clinic, where providers collaborate to get the best care for their clients.
+Search to find current listings of local therapists.
+We also have therapists with access to the Psychotherapy Matters Virtual Collaboration, where providers collaborate with medical doctors.
 Look for the PMVC icon on therapists’ profiles.

 How much does Psychotherapy Matters cost?